The Value of Vocational Evidence in Long-Term Disability Claims

 Further, if you are not vocationally skilled enough to perform an occupation that could potentially meet the gainful component, you may still be entitled to disability benefits under an any occupation definition.

 What Do I Do If My Long-Term Disability Claim Has Been Denied?

 If your long-term disability claim has been denied or terminated, you have the right to appeal that decision.
-The appeal stage is often the time to consider contacting a long-term disability lawyer because it could be your last opportunity to get evidence into the record.
-If you need assistance with your disability claim, please contact us at 401-331-6300.
-We would be glad to review your case and determine whether we are able to assist.
+The appeal stage is often the best time to consider contacting a long-term disability lawyer because it could be your last opportunity to get evidence into the record.

 Share this Post